Turkish jets hit PKK targets in northern Iraq | News.az

 Turkish jets hit PKK targets in northern Iraq

-Turkish jets destroyed ammunition depots and shelters of the PKK terror group in northern Iraq, Anadolu Agency cited the Defense Ministry as saying on Wednesday.
+Turkish jets destroyed weapon emplacements, shelters and ammunitions depots used by PKK terrorists in northern Iraq, Anadolu Agency cited the Turkish Defense Ministry as saying on Thursday.

-On Twitter, the ministry said that the airstrikes destroyed the PKK targets in the Metina, Hakurk and Zap regions.
+In a Twitter post, the ministry said Turkish jets conducted airstrikes on Wednesday in Zap, Metina, Avasin-Basyan and Gara regions of northern Iraq.

 In its more than 30-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the U.S. and the EU -- has been responsible for the deaths of nearly 40,000 people.